 Did you receive a beautiful floral arrangement as a gift?
-Your favorite flowers.
-They smell wonderful.
-You wish they would last forever.
-Why not press your beautiful?
+Your favorite flowers, they smell wonderful.
+You wish they would last forever so why not press your beautiful flowers?

 Maybe you have christened your baby and received a beautiful bouquet of fresh flowers.
 Or you would like to save your wedding flowers or your special birthday flowers.

-Wouldn’t it be nice the make a picture from pressed flowers and frame it with a picture of your wedding day or your new baby in the middle?
+Wouldn’t it be nice the make a collage from pressed flowers and frame it with a picture of your wedding day or your new baby in the middle?

 The things you can make with pressed flowers are endless.
-For example, you could make greeting cards, invitation cards, book marks, a flower picture you could frame and put on the wall.
+For example, you could make greeting cards, invitation cards, bookmarks, a flower picture that you can frame and put on the wall.

 These also make excellent gifts for family and friends, any time of year.
 The ideas are endless, so get creative and create some unique gifts and memories.

 There are so many ways of preserving fresh flowers it can get confusing.
 Pressing flowers in between books and flower presses has been done for many years.
 It may not be the quickest way, but I think it's the easiest way.
 That's why I like pressing fresh flowers between the pages of a big book and with a little patience you can get great results!

 On the right are black, yellow and red Pansies.
 As you can see, with the

 yellow and red pansies, their color has faded to a paler color.
 The black Pansy has stayed a nice black.

 On the right I pressed black and red Pansies and also 2 Candy tufts (white and light purple) which have kept their color quite well.